-pility Procedure: Appeal regular procedure ne law provide for an appeal agains If yes, is it If yes, is it suspensive t the decision in the admissibility procedure?
+sibility Procedure: Appeal s regular procedure 1.
+Does th ne law provide for an appeal aga inst the decision in the admissi bility procedure?
+If yes, is it If yes, is it suspensive ⊠ Judicial ⊠ Yes □ Administrative Some grounds No

 Where an inadmissibility recommendation is made, the applicant may make an appeal against that decision within a timeframe designated by the Minister.
 The time limit for appealing inadmissibility decisions has been set at ten working days according to International Protection Act 2015 (Procedures and Periods for Appeals) Regulations 2017 (S.I.
-No. 116/2017), prescribing specific time periods for different classes of appeal.118 In 2019, the IPAT received 26 appeals against inadmissibility decisions.
-As of September 2020 the IPAT had received 6 appeals119.
+No. 116/2017), prescribing specific time periods for different classes of appeal.
+152 In 2019, the IPAT received 26 appeals against inadmissibility decisions.
+As of September 2020 the IPAT had received 6 appeals 153.